Comparing discretization techniques

 Exercise 5

-Compare this matrix with the one you obtained previously, get its eigenvectors and eigenvalues.
+Compare this matrix Array(H) with the one you obtained in Exercise 3, get its eigenvectors and eigenvalues.
 Try to guess the ordering of $G$-vectors in DFTK.

 Exercise 6

 Increase the size of the problem, and compare the time spent by DFTK's internal diagonalization algorithms to a full diagonalization of Array(H).
-Hint: The @time macro is handy for this task.
+Hint: The @belapsed and @benchmark macros (from the BenchmarkTools package) are handy for this task.
+Note that there are some subtleties with global variables (see the BenchmarkTools docs for details).
+E.g. to use it to benchmark a function like eigen(H) run it as (note the $):

 Solutions